 Pre-Packaged Therapy Kits for Pneumonia Treatment

-In 2014, PSI introduced a high-quality, pre-packaged pediatric dose of Amoxicillin tablets (125mg/250mg) for non-severe cases of pneumonia through the public sector Maternal and Child Health Clinics (MCH) in collaboration with the Ministry of Health.
-To drive awareness of the new product and to promote early care seeking behavior for children showing the two danger signs of pneumonia, PSI launched a behavior change communication campaign to encourage mothers to visit their local MCH.
-By mid-2015, the program will have distributed over 300,000 pneumonia treatment kits through the public sector.
-Ultimately, the program will be scaled up by introducing the branded product into the private sector through the Bulsho Kaab pharmacies, ensuring better access for each wealth quintile.
+In 2014, PSI introduced a high-quality, pre-packaged pediatric dose of Amoxicillin tablets for non-severe cases of pneumonia.
+This was through the public sector maternal and child health clinics (MCH) in collaboration with the Ministry of Health.
+To raise awareness around the product, and to promote early care-seeking behavior for children showing the two danger signs of pneumonia, PSI also launched a behavior change communication campaign to encourage mothers to visit their local MCHs.
+In 2016, in collaboration with the Ministry of Health, PSI introduced the branded product into the private sector through selected and trained PSI affiliated pharmacies, ensuring greater access.

-For the prevention of diarrhea, PSI socially markets BiyoSifeeye, a simple and cost-effective water purification tablet to ensure access to safe drinking water in Somaliland.
-Each tablet of BiyoSifeeye treats 20 liters of water and is sold in affordable strips of ten tablets, which allows consumers with minimal disposable cash to afford safe drinking water for their families.
+For the prevention of diarrhea, PSI works to ensure access to safe drinking water through social marketing of BiyoSifeeye, a simple and cost-effective water purification tablet.
+Each tablet of BiyoSifeeye treats 20 liters of water and is sold in affordable strips of four tablets, which allows consumers with minimal disposable cash to afford safe drinking water for their families.

-For the management of diarrhea cases, PSI promotes the use of oral rehydration salts and zinc supplementation tablets by socially marketing Shuban Daweeye diarrhea treatment kits.
+For the management of diarrhea cases, PSI promotes the use of oral rehydration salts and zinc supplementation tablets through social marketing of Shuban Daweeye diarrhea treatment kits.

-PSI promotes the benefits of both products, educates caregivers and health providers on prevention and treatment of diarrhea, and ensures availability of these life-saving products through private and public sector channels (in both branded and unbranded variants).
+PSI promotes the benefits of both products, educates caregivers and health providers on prevention and treatment of diarrhea, and ensures availability of these life-saving products.

 Home-Level Fortification with Micronutrient Powders

-In Somaliland, anemia prevalence among children 6-59 months is 45.2 percent.
-Iron deficiency is similarly high in children 6-59 months old (59.6 percent) and prevalence of vitamin A deficiency (25.6 percent) also indicates prevalence levels exceeding the 20 perecent WHO cut off for severe undernutrition.
-To address the burden of malnutrition, PSI Somaliland introduced a new micronutrient powder (MNP) to improve iron status and reduce anemia among children under five years of age.
-The product launched in 2014 and was distributed through the social franchise network of pharmacies Bulsho Kaab.
-In 2015, the product will be distributed through retail locations across the country, ensuring ease of access and increased health impact.
+In Somaliland, anemia prevalence among children six to 59 months is 45.2% and iron deficiency is 59.6%.
+The vitamin A deficiency at 25.6% exceeds the World Health Organization (WHO) cut off for severe undernutrition, which is 20%.
+PSI addresses the burden of malnutrition by socially marketing micronutrient powder Super Fariid, to improve iron status and reduce anemia among children under five years of age.
+This product was launched in 2014 and is distributed through retail locations across the country, ensuring ease of access and increased health impact.

 In 2010, PSI developed a country-specific, branded communication strategy to introduce misoprostol targeting women of reproductive age.
-Messages are delivered through media and interpersonal communication sessions.
-PSI, in close collaboration with local institutions, facilitated training of providers on active management of the third stage of labour and safe and correct use of misoprostol.
-Misoprostol is provided to health facilities throughout Somaliland with delivery services and qualified personnel at subsidized prices to create universal access.
+Messages were delivered through media and interpersonal communication sessions.
+PSI, in close collaboration with local institutions, facilitated training of providers on active management of the third stage of labor and safe and correct use of misoprostol.
+Misoprostol is provided to selected health facilities with delivery services and qualified personnel at subsidized prices.
 Monitoring and supervision visits to health facilities are conducted quarterly in collaboration with the Ministry of Health.

 Increasing Demand and Access to Modern Contraceptives

-PSI employs innovative approaches to overcome significant consumer and provider-driven barriers to contraceptive use and adapts its program to the socio-cultural and economic environment of the target population.
-PSI distributes birth spacing products and conducts interpersonal communication sessions to women of reproductive age in order to create demand and increase utilization of modern methods.
+PSI employs innovative approaches to overcome significant barriers to contraceptive use and adapts its program to the socio-cultural and economic environment of the target population.
+PSI distributes birth spacing products and uses behavior change communication targeting women of reproductive age in order to create demand and increase utilization of modern methods.
 Birth spacing products are distributed nationally through private pharmacies and in public health facilities.
 PSI launched oral contraceptives in 2010 and injectables in 2011.
+In 2016, in collaboration with the Ministry of Health, PSI introduced implant contraceptives services through selected and trained private health facilities on a pilot basis.

 Behavior Change Communication